lockedatapublished/itsalocke/content/company/steph-31.md

 # Stephs Birthday Giveaway!

 Hi folks.
 Thank you for being our follower and/or mail list subscriber.
-You have all won 331% discount off any single public or private training event run by Locke Data, valid until june 2nd 2019, not mixable with other discounts. **Plus** PDF copies of both of her books!
+You have all won 31% discount off any single public or private training event run by Locke Data, valid until June 2nd 2019, not mixable with other discounts. **Plus** PDF copies of both of her books!

 <img class="alignright" src="/img/HappybirthdaySteph.png" style="width:100%;height:auto;" />